ShupeiLi/daily-cashbook/README.md

 </p>

 ### Note
-Individual project in the course "Computer Program and Data Visualization" (Spring Semester 2021).
+Individual project in the course "Computer Program and Data Visualization" (Spring 2021).

 Grade: 40 / 40.
 - - -